authzed/workshops/mcp-assisted-authorization/4-cloud.md

      - Call `CheckPermission` for `read`, `edit`, or `share` on `document:<id>` for `user:<user-id>`.
    - Authorization decisions are enforced by the production SpiceDB deployment on AuthZed Cloud.

+A self-guided workshop to learn hands-on how SpiceDB works with a NextJS + Postgres webapp can be [found here](https://github.com/authzed/workshops/tree/main/update-views-authorization)
 ---

 ## 6. Production Readiness Tips